saltyorg/docs/docs/reference/accounts.md

           ...
     ```

     `remotes/remote`: The name of the rclone remote for this mount.
-You can also specify a path to use for the remote. `remote: "google:Media"` quotes are important.
+You can also specify a path to use for the remote. `remote: "google:Media"` or `remote: "my-sftp:/path/to/my/files"`  Quotes are important.

     `remotes/settings/mount`: Toggles whether you want this remote mounted in the file system.